gdsbook/book/notebooks/10_clustering_and_regionalization.md

 # Group table by cluster label, keep the variables used
 # for clustering, and obtain their mean
 k5means = db.groupby('k5cls')[cluster_variables].mean()
+# Transpose the table and print it rounding each value
+# to three decimals
 k5means.T.round(3)
 ```